jsmolka/blog/content/eggvance/progress-2.md

   {{<image src="eggvance/emerald-title-screen.png" caption="Final scene">}}
 {{</flex>}}

 The predecessor of the `collapse` function consumed a sizable amount of CPU time and was a prime candidate to be reworked.
-The new [version](https://github.com/jsmolka/eggvance/blob/d89f078a1ecf74c98837cc26b8f9ee2c6a1980f5/eggvance/src/ppu/collapse.inl) makes heavy use of C++ templates has improved performance by around 30 &ndash; 35%.
+The new [version](https://github.com/jsmolka/eggvance/blob/d89f078a1ecf74c98837cc26b8f9ee2c6a1980f5/eggvance/src/ppu/collapse.inl) makes heavy use of C++ templates has improved performance by around 35%.
 It also fixed several bugs that were related to object windows.

-### Forced blank
+### Forced Blank
 Even though the GBA is using an LCD, its hardware behaves more like a CRT.
 In those displays, the electron beam has to move to the start of the next line after finishing the previous one.
 This period is called horizontal blank (H-Blank).
 Once the whole frame has been drawn, the beam must return to the beginning of the frame.
 This is called vertical blank (V-Blank).
 A visualization of this process is shown in the following image with line numbers of the classic Game Boy.

 {{<flex>}}